 All it takes is knowing the right steps to success.

 Below, you’ll find a few tips and tricks to show you how to sell your own comic book online and knock your profits out of the park with a real kapow!

-How to Prepare Your Comic Book for Publishing
+How to Self Publish a Comic Book

 Nobody wants to read a comic book that is unfinished, poorly created, or rife with spelling errors.
 While you may be eager to get started with online comic publishing, you need to make sure your comic book is fully prepared first.
 This means proofreading, editing, and cleaning up any stray lines before making your book available for purchase.